oeular/chaosblade/README.md

 ### Using Helm

-Alternatively, you may use [Helm](https://helm.sh/docs/intro/quickstart/); which is a package manager for Kubernetes.
+Use [Helm](https://helm.sh/docs/intro/quickstart/); which is a package manager for Kubernetes.

 Install the Helm repository: